fcbarbi/fcbarbi.github.io/index.md

 ## Fernando C. Barbi

-I am a Macroeconomist at [QG Research Lab](https://quantumglobalgroup.com/) and a Data Scientist for the [AnalyX Research Team](http://www.analyx.ch) in Zug, Switzerland.
+I am a Macroeconomist at [QG Research Lab](https://quantumglobalgroup.com/) and a Data Scientist for [AnalyX Research](http://www.analyx.ch) a Start-up in Zug, Switzerland.

 My current research areas are Blockchain economics and Macro-Finance.
 I use Econometric and Machine Learning models to predict key economic and finance indicators (GDP, inflation and prices - or SDF, Stochastic Discount Factors, to be more precise).
 My Doctorate in Economics is from the São Paulo School of Economics ([FGV](http://economics-sp.fgv.br/)).